sumitkant/Coursera-UoM_Applied_Plotting_Charting_and_DataRepresentation/README.md

 # UoM_C2_Applied_Plotting_Charting_DataRep
-2nd Course in the specialization Data science with Python
+2nd Course in the specialization Data science with Python.
+Proceed to wiki for notes!